emtneutrino/races/README.md

 If the race changes vehicles randomly every lap, the label will include **'using random vehicles'**.
 If a vehicle is specified after the **'using random vehicles'** message, racers will be placed in the specified vehicle when the race starts.

 If the race changes vehicles randomly every lap to one of a specific class, the label will include **'using random [class] vehicle class'** where [class] is the vehicle class.
 The class number will be in parentheses.
 If a vehicle is specified after the **'using random [class] vehicle class'** message, racers will be placed in the specified vehicle when the race starts.

-If the race allows AI drivers to be added, the label will include **'AI allowed'**.
-The person who registered the race can add as many AI drivers as they like.

 To join a race, you must have enough funds to pay for the buy-in amount.
 You can check how much funds you have by typing **`/races funds`**.